 DRIVE

 Along the route you will cross four saddles – Tahora offers spectacular views of three prominent Māori Pa sites, railway tunnels and the central North Island Mountains.
-The Whangamomona Saddle offers spectacular views of the surrounding landscape with a backdrop of beech and Podocarp forest.
+The Whangamōmona Saddle offers spectacular views of the surrounding landscape with a backdrop of beech and Podocarp forest.
 The Pohokura Saddle is named after a prominent Māori Chief and provides views into the valley used as a large railway construction campsite.
 It’s worth stopping at the top of each to take in these stunning vistas.
 The Strathmore Saddle offers stunning views of both Taranaki Maunga and the Central Plateau.
 The single-lane 180m long Moki Tunnel was built in 1936 and is known locally as the ‘Hobbit’s Hole’.
 Home to fossilized giant crabs, the tunnel’s floor was lowered in 1989, increasing the tunnel’s height to 7m to allow access for triple-decked stock trucks.
-It has a timber gabled roof and hand carved walls.
+It has a timber gabled roof and hand-carved walls.
 The Tangarakau Gorge offers an incredibly scenic passage through the magnificent podocarp forest that still characterises the region.
-This section is unsealed for 12kms.
+This section is unsealed for 10kms with plans underway to be sealed over the next couple of years.

 CYCLE